-The Baystate Medical Center 2019 Community Health Needs Assessment (CHNA) states "Housing conditions are important for safety and accessibility for children, elderly or disabled populations."
-Further, The 2019 "Age Friendly City Assessment Report" by Public Health Institute of Western MA found older adults who participated in the assessment reported they struggle with aging in place due to "many unmet needs for home modifications, upkeep and maintenance."
-In a county where 13% of the population is aged 50-59 and 12% is aged 60-69 addressing housing conditions is key to ensuring the safety and wellbeing of older adults.
-In fact, all but 12% of the homes in the City were built before lead paint became illegal in 1978.
-It is important to note that Springfield has an average lead poisoning rate three times that of the Commonwealth (Springfield blood lead levels are greater than or equal to 25 $\mu$ g/dL in children ages 6 months - 5 years).
+The Baystate Medical Center 2019 Community Health Needs Assessment (CHNA) states "Housing conditions are important for safety and accessibility for children, elderly or disabled populations."8 Further, The 2019 "Age Friendly City Assessment Report" by Public Health Institute of Western MA found older adults who participated in the assessment reported they struggle with aging in place due to "many unmet needs for home modifications, upkeep and maintenance."
+In a county where 13% of the population is aged 50-59 and 12% is aged 60-6910 addressing housing conditions is key to ensuring the safety and wellbeing of older adults.
+In fact, all but 12% of the homes in the are greater than or equal to 25 μg/dL in children ages 6 months - 5 years).